mario6385/Among-us-4/README.md

 ## Survivor
 ![2 생존자](https://user-images.githubusercontent.com/93028495/138575617-f006b825-292d-41d6-a2d3-5aa900ce7cb1.png)
 ### **Team: Neutral benign**
-wining : surviving the game\
+win condition: surviving the game\
 if survivor as long as survived, they will win with winner.
 |Name|Description|Range|Default|
 |---|---|---|---|